hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

 HiPay can generally receive payments in two ways:

-1. via the HiPay Direct Payment API (PCI-DSS compliance needed).
+1. via the HiPay Professional Payment API (PCI-DSS compliance needed).
 A result is returned right away.
 This can only be used for credit cards.

 2. via the "redirect model", through which a form containing certain fields is posted to HiPay and the customer is redirected to the HiPay